Aggregated Individual Reporting for Post-Deployment Evaluation: Discussion

 We see two major categories of failure modes for AIRs: those arising from crowdsourced reporting as a data source, and those arising from organizational challenges.

-\paragraph{(1) Reporting is a fundamentally-flawed source of data.} By design, feedback collected by AIRs is ``one-sided,'' in the sense that, and moreover, relies on usage or adoption at scale.

-\textit{(1a) Individual reports would be too noisy or too biased (e.g., by reports attempting to ``game'' the system) as to be unusable.} This is a serious concern, especially given the existence of (online) crowd behaviors like review bombing \citep{payne2024review}, and the varying quality of complaints about content moderation algorithms.
-Anecdotally, for instance, user feedback about moderation is often about explicit content.

-\textit{(1b) People may not submit reports even if the mechanism technically exists---e.g., if reporting is too burdensome, or if affected populations are unaware of the option to report.} Encouraging sufficient participation is also a common challenge across applications that are rely on eliciting data from the public (e.g., study recruitment and retention \citep{koo2005challenges}).
+\textbf{(1) Reporting is a fundamentally-flawed source of data.} By design, feedback collected by AIRs is ``one-sided,'' and moreover, relies on usage or adoption at scale.
+One natural failure mode is that \textit{individual reports would be too noisy or too biased (e.g., by reports attempting to ``game'' the system) as to be unusable.} This is a serious concern, especially given the existence of (online) crowd behaviors like review bombing \citep{payne2024review}, and the varying quality of complaints about content moderation algorithms.
+For instance, user feedback about moderation is often about explicit content (e.g., \citet{movva2025s}).
+Second, \textit{users may not submit reports even if the mechanism technically exists---e.g., if reporting is too burdensome, or if affected populations are unaware of the option to report.} Encouraging sufficient participation is also a common challenge in settings that rely on eliciting data from the public (e.g., study recruitment and retention \citep{koo2005challenges}).

 Handling both of these concerns is partially an empirical question (in what ways would a reporting system for evaluating AI induce different behaviors?
 What kinds of report affordances affect incentives?) that can only be understood by analyzing a real-world implementation.
-On the other hand, as mentioned in \ref{subsec:research}, there are also various research communities that can and should contribute towards these problems.
+On the other hand, as mentioned in Section \ref{subsec:research}, there are also various research communities that can contribute towards these questions.

-\paragraph{(2) Organizational challenges may complicate the pathway to downstream action or accountability.} One key premise of our proposal is that reports can be empowering because they can effect action, rather than languishing in an online database.
+\textbf{(2) Organizational challenges may complicate the pathway to downstream action or accountability.} One key premise of our proposal is that reports can be empowering because they can effect action, rather than languishing in an online database.
 However, for this to happen, there are organizational and institutional problems that must be addressed beyond technical and methodological challenges.